Donald Trump Loves Men, Says Kristen Stewart On Saturday Night Live

 The SNL episode also had Melissa McCarthy who did a convincing impersonation of Press Secretary Sean Spicer.
 She referred to the U.S. president’s declaration of the Supreme Court nominee.
 He told the press that everyone was happy with the decision, as everyone was smiling.

 As Kristen Stewart appeared on SNL, Alec Baldwin was also back with his Donald Trump impersonation after a break.
-He was at the Oval Office and started complaining to his chief strategist Steve Bannon about her long tiring day.
+He was at the Oval Office and started complaining to his chief strategist Steve Bannon about his long tiring day.
 Bannon suggests him to call Australian PM Malcolm Turnbull.
 And, the conversation eventually ends in Trump’s warning to Turnbull to be prepared for war, News.com.au reported.

 [Featured image